Welcome to Dr. Regan’s Page

 She has her Master’s degree in Early Childhood Education from the University of South Carolina.
 She received her K-12 school administrator endorsement, and her Ed.
 D. in Educational Leadership from the University of Nevada, Reno.

-Dr. Regan has been in education for the past 20 years where her experiences expand across educational, political, and business landscapes.
-She is a founding member of SNACS and has served as an administrator for the past 17+ years.
-The school is successfully completing the sixteenth year of operation.
+Dr. Regan has been in education for the past 25 years where her experiences expand across educational, political, and business landscapes.
+She is a founding member of SNACS and has served as an administrator for the past 20+ years.
 Since the inception in 1999, the school has increased enrollment from zero to approximately 300 students.
-Dr. Regan is the longest-running charter school administrator in the state of Nevada at 16+ years.
+Dr. Regan is the longest-running charter school administrator in the state of Nevada.
 She started the school because she believed in making a difference for children, especially those who might be at-risk of not graduating.
 Dr. Regan believes in choice in education and the small school community.

 In 2004, she opened the certified preschool program because there was a need in the North Valley’s community.
 This later evolved into the separate, but related partner entity, Sierra Nevada Achievers for Community Services (SNACS) Preschool.
 SNACS Preschool is a separate entity.
-SNACS Preschool is contracted with the charter school to provide kindergarten enhancement services at no cost to families to ensure SNACS students have access to a quality kindergarten program.
-SNACS Preschool is accredited through the National Association for the Education of Young Children (NAEYC) and serves children between the ages of 6 weeks until 5 years old, and provides before and after school care in kindergarten through 8th grade.
+SNACS Preschool is partnered with the charter school, the Nevada Ready Prek Grant Program, and the Nevada Ready B-3 Community Program with FirstSchools to provide early childhood services, advocacy, and education for young children, their families, and the community.
+SNACS Preschool is a 4-star rated preschool through Nevada Silver State Stars.
+It is also accredited through the National Association for the Education of Young Children (NAEYC) and serves children between the ages of 6 weeks until 5 years old, and provides before and after school care in kindergarten through 8th grade.

-In the field of education, Dr. Regan is most passionate about empowering children through play.
+Dr. Regan is passionate about empowering at-risk children through play.
 Anyone who knows her, knows she believes in increasing student engagement through the power of play, choice, and play-based learning for all ages and in all subjects.
 Play provides an avenue for all children to have fun when learning in a hands-on approach.
 Through play, children can learn to make choices and learn to manage their time.
 Play also provides a voice for children who may not always have a voice.
 She believes everyone should have a voice and an opportunity to play.
 These basic premises define what Dr. Regan stands for in education.

 Dr. Regan first worked as a writer in Newspaper in Education for Gannett Newspapers, a division of USA Today.
 She has written for Family magazine, a local Reno publication distributed to 40,000 families.
 She has published photographs in the NAEYC professional journal, Young Children.
 Dr. Regan has presented at local, state, and nation NAEYC conferences as well as at the University of Nevada, Reno.
 She has taught Master’s level courses for the University of Phoenix in the Early Childhood Education Department online and face to face in early childhood education, development, and leadership.
 She has conducted professional development activities and taught seminars related to digital learning environments, education leadership, school safety, positive behavior supports, classroom management, instructional design, 21 Century Learning, Common Core, state and national assessments, and many other education-related topics.